bbc/gnl-kandl-isite-tool/README.md

     $ -e, --environment ENVIRONMENT    The environment to update
     $ -p, --project PROJECT            The iSite2 project to query
     $ -f, --filetype FILETYPE          The iSite2 file type to update
+    $ -x, --xslpath PATH TO XSL        Path of the XSL file to use for transforms
     $ -t, --threads NUMBER             The number of threads to use (default 20)
     $ -h, --help                       Display this screen